wlsf82/EngageSphere/docs/TestCases.md

 # Test cases

-Below is a list of test cases that should be covered by automated scripts for the **EngageSphere** application.
+Below is a list of test cases that could be covered by automated scripts for the **EngageSphere** application.

 The tests should cover both the API and Graphical User Interface (GUI.)